57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 ### 1.3 Solution: Custom Wallet Adapter as a Mobile Fallback

-The core abstraction of `@solana/wallet-adapter` is the `WalletAdapter` interface (defined in `@solana/wallet-adapter-base`).
-This means that as long as this interface is implemented, the application layer does not care whether it is an official adapter or a custom adapter.
+`@solana/wallet-adapter`'s core abstraction is the `WalletAdapter` interface (defined in `@solana/wallet-adapter-base`).
+The application layer doesn't care whether an adapter is official or custom — it just needs something that implements the interface.

-Therefore, we can implement a custom wallet adapter based on Deeplink, which has the following capabilities:
+So we build a custom adapter backed by a deep link, with:

 - Basic identification information: `name / url / icon / deepLink`.
 - Connection status: `publicKey / connecting / readyState`.